-Here are 10 must-see sights in Verona Italy that will take your breath away.
+Here are 10 must-see sights in Verona, Italy, that will take your breath away.
 Verona is one of the most popular travel destinations in Italy.
-Because it is located between Venice and Milan, it makes an excellent stop for those that are wanting to see more of Italy.
+Because it is located between Venice and Milan, it makes an excellent stop for those wanting to see more of Italy.

-Even if you have never heard of Verona, the name may sound familiar.
+The name may sound familiar even if you have never heard of Verona.
 That is because it is the city of Romeo and Juliet.
-Verona Italy is a city of romance, tradition, and breathtaking scenery.
+Verona is a city of romance, tradition, and breathtaking scenery.

 This ornate Romanesque church was built between 1123 and 1135 and has a beautiful cloister that is certainly worth visiting.
-If you do walk into the church, be sure to pay attention to the beautifully adorned bronze doors.
+If you walk into the church, pay attention to the beautifully adorned bronze doors.

 This bridge provides the connection between Adige and Castelvecchio.
 Even though this bridge was built in the 1st century AD, it was, unfortunately, destroyed during the Second World War.
 After the war, the locals used parts of the original structure to rebuild it.

-When you enter Verona, you cannot miss the enormous piazza inside the main gate.
+You cannot miss the enormous piazza inside the main gate when you enter Verona.
 It has a garden with a central fountain and plenty of restaurants and cafes along the way.
-If you are into people watching and want to sit down a moment, this is the perfect place to go.
+This is the perfect place if you are into people-watching and want to sit down for a moment.

-The balcony that has inspired so many romantics since it first appeared in Romeo and Juliet.
-Not only is the balcony interesting because of the Shakespearian connection, but as the structure goes it is a outstanding example of Gothic architecture.
+The balcony has inspired many romantics since it first appeared in Romeo and Juliet.
+Not only is the balcony interesting because of the Shakespearian connection, but as the structure goes, it is an outstanding example of Gothic architecture.

 Even though work started in the late 12th century, the Torre dei Lamberti was not completed until 1463.
-If you are interested in a workout and a beautiful view, walk up the stairs yourself without using the lift.
+If you want a workout and a beautiful view, walk up the stairs without using the lift.
 You will be rewarded with a breathtaking view of Verona.

 Not necessarily known for the building itself, but mainly because it provides a beautiful vantage point where you can see all of Verona.
-Be sure you bring your camera when you go here because you are going to see some beautiful views.
+Be sure to bring your camera when you go here because you will see some beautiful views.

 This is one of the primary symbols of Verona.
 It is the old castle of Verona and was once a Roman fortress.
 It currently houses a comprehensive cultural museum.
-If you have an interest in history and Roman architecture, this is a must-see.
+This is a must-see if you are interested in history and Roman architecture.